Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 ## Mounting (Fedora) filesystem image

-As we seen in previous step, for Debian we already have filesystem, but there's only `rootfs.img` file for Fedora, which we need to mount to get out filesystem.
+As we seen in previous step, for Debian we already have reached its filesystem, but there's only `rootfs.img` file for Fedora.
+We need to mount it to get desired files.

 ```
 $ sudo mkdir /mnt/fedora_fs